 So what will we be offering?
-Carrots, cucumbers (slicing and picklers), tomatoes, cherry tomatoes, head lettuce and garlic.
-In the spring and fall we will have spinach; in the spring/early summer we will have broccoli; in the fall we will have cabbage.
+Carrots, beets, cucumbers (slicing and picklers), tomatoes, cherry tomatoes, head lettuce, lettuce mix, kale, green peppers, hot peppers and garlic.
+We will also have a planting of scallions and some onions available.
+In the spring and fall we will have spinach.

 Keith will be offering consulting services to all you home gardeners out there.
 If anyone is struggling with growing at home, he can help.
 We will have more information about this on the website which will be updated soon.

 What do we see for us?
 We see the ability to work on our home.
 We see a not so stressed out summer.
 Maybe we can take a day and go hiking and actually enjoy the summer.
 Keith likes to dabble in wine making.
 Those of you who have tried Keith’s wine, it’s pretty good.
 Maybe we can expand that?
 We see getting more black currant plants and making more wine.
 Peach trees?
 The sky’s the limit.